 Tira Pouhere Taonga - for applications concerning Maori heritage, c/- Heritage New Zealand's National Office

-Central Regional Office - for applications from lower North Island, including Taranaki, and from Nelson-Marlborough
+Central Regional Office - for applications from lower North Island (including Taranaki and Nelson-Marlborough) and Chatham Islands

 Otago/Southland Area Office - for applications from Otago, Southland.